Oopsie Daisies: UK Van Driver Blunders You Won’t Believe!

 you’ll find we have the cheapest van insurance quotes around.

-E-scooters can now be categorised into the same class as motor vehicles.
+E-scooters have now been classified in the same category as motor vehicles.

 Whiplash.